Australia’s payphone network

 Telstra has the following information on payphones:

 Some private business and clubs also operate payphones.
-You should contact these businesses directly if you have an issue with a private payphone.
+Contact these businesses directly if you have an issue with a private payphone.

 Our role with payphones